Tracktion/tracktion_engine/BREAKING-CHANGES.md

 ### Change
+Added a new ContainerClip type.
+To facilitate this, a new ClipOwner class has been created.

+#### Possible Issues
+You may need to fix code which passes `Track`s to functions, passing in a ClipOwner subclass like a ClipTrack instead.

+#### Workaround
+None.

+#### Rationale
+The changes required should be small but enable this new feature.

+---

+### Change
 Removed the fixed buffer size requirement in HostedAudioDeviceInterface for using the Engine inside a plugin.

 #### Possible Issues